-Tourism Ireland welcomes visit by The Duke and Duchess of Sussex
+~ Tourism Ireland welcomes visit by The Duke and Duchess of Cambridge ~

-Tourism Ireland welcomes this week’s visit by The Duke and Duchess of Sussex, which is more good news for tourism and another unique opportunity to convince potential holidaymakers in our largest tourism market to visit Ireland during 2018.
+Tourism Ireland welcomes this week’s visit by The Duke and Duchess of Cambridge, which is good news for tourism and a unique opportunity to convince potential holidaymakers in our largest tourism market to visit Ireland during 2020.

 A large media contingent has travelled here to cover the visit, bringing the story to millions of people in Britain and elsewhere around the world.
 Tourism Ireland aims to inspire people to come and follow in the royal couple’s footsteps, with inviting messages which demonstrate the friendliness, welcome and fun for which Ireland is renowned.
 The organisation’s promotional activity to leverage the tourism benefits of the visit includes:

 - a ‘Welcome to Dublin’ event for international journalists in Dublin to cover the royal visit;

 - distribution of images of Ireland (including images of some of the locations the royal couple will visit) to influential British travel, lifestyle and news journalists;

 - extensive social media activity – on Facebook and Twitter – sharing images of some of our top attractions and joining in the positive online conversations about Ireland.